-See 2009 Financial Statement Information Adopting Release, at 6791-6792.
+190 See 2009 Financial Statement Information Adopting Release, at 6791-6792.
 Similarly, in adopting the website posting requirement for risk/return summary XBRL information, the Commission stated that website availability of the interactive data will encourage its widespread dissemination, contributing to lower access costs for users.
 See 2009 Risk/Return Summary Adopting Release at 7755-7756.

-See 2009 Financial Statement Information Adopting Release, at 6807.
+191 See 2009 Financial Statement Information Adopting Release, at 6807.
 See also 2009 Risk/Return Summary Adopting Release, at 7767, n.
 263 ("We believe the benefits will stem primarily from the requirement to submit interactive data to the Commission and the Commission's disseminating that data.").

-See Sections III.B.2 and V.C below.
+192 See Sections III.B.2 and V.C below.

-All of the commenters that addressed this aspect of the proposal supported eliminating the website posting requirements, citing the lack of utility to data users and/or the potential cost savings to filers.
-One commenter that is a filer of risk/return summary information noted that an average of only three users per month access XBRL risk/return summary information through that filer's website.
+savings to filers.193 One commenter that is a filer of risk/return summary information noted that an average of only three users per month access XBRL risk/return summary information through that filer's website.194